mtmosier/sf-i-voice-companion/import/README.md

 ![copyHCSVoiceFiles.cmd setup](../images/copyHCSVoiceFiles_output.png?raw=true)

-Now you want to copy the "companionsFound" data from the output and add use it to update the "**[Config] General**" command found in the VoiceAttack profile under the "*Configuration*" category.
+Now you want to copy the "companionsFound" section from the output and add use it to update the "**[Config] General**" command found in the VoiceAttack profile under the "*Configuration*" category.

 ![copyHCSVoiceFiles.cmd setup](../images/Config_-_General.png?raw=true)